azex-protocol/azex/README.md

 ## Usage

-The Vault contract is designed to be deployed and used on the Acala network for managing collateral assets in decentralized trading.
+The Vault contract is designed to be deployed and used for managing collateral assets in decentralized trading.
 Users can interact with the contract to deposit and withdraw collateral for their leveraged positions.
 The contract supports multiple collateral assets and markets.

 ## End-to-End Tests